Far and away the most frequently asked question I get is some variation of

 I’m a strong proponent of joining these two organizations.
 After a while you’ll notice they have different aims and viewpoints in many cases but both are worth being a member of.
 The Villages Homeowners Association (VHA) is just $15/household for 2 years, and the POA is $10/household for 1 year.

 If you’re going to be a seasonal resident you’ll probably want to look into a housewatch service and these range from $35-$50/month depending on the level of service you want.

 A lot of people fail to consider the many “one-time” costs they might incur when first moving to The Villages.
 Prices vary greatly for things like adding gutters, screening in your lanai, buying new patio furniture, adding decorative curbing, interior painting, and much much more.

 Resident Parker Sykes, author of 50 Things to Think About Before Buying a Home in The Villages says that you can plan on at least $5,000 worth of this type stuff needing to be done at a minimum, and I’d agree.
 Just remember to take these into account when doing your budgeting/financial planning.

 What did you come up with?

-When I plug in some of the numbers above into a spreadsheet, I come up with a monthly cost of living (for me) of at least $4,254.37.
+When I plug in some of the numbers above into the spreadsheet mentioned on page 73 of my book, I come up with a monthly cost of living (for me) of at least $4,254.37.
 But don’t let my number scare you.
 Maybe I play a little too much golf, or spend a little too much on things like groceries and eating out.
 Adjust your figures accordingly!

 Let me hear from you